ialbert/bio/docs/bio-intro.md

 # Welcome to bio {#bio-intro}

+`bio` wants to be a toy that you can play with.
+Like LEGO pieces that match one another `bio` aims to provide you with  commands that naturally fit together to let you express your intent in short and tight commands.

 If you've ever done bioinformatics you know how even seemingly straightforward tasks often require multiple steps, searching the web, reading documentation, clicking around various websites that all together can slow down your progress.

 Time and again, I found myself not pursuing ideas because getting to the fun part was too tedious.
 The `bio` package was designed  to solve that tedium by making bioinformatics explorations more enjoyable.
 The software lets users quickly answer questions such as: